monkeytypegame/monkeytype/README.md

 [Montydrei](https://www.reddit.com/user/montydrei) for the name suggestion.

-Everyone who provided valuable feedback on the [original reddit post](https://www.reddit.com/r/MechanicalKeyboards/comments/gc6wx3/experimenting_with_a_completely_new_type_of/) for the prototype of this website.
+Everyone who provided valuable feedback on the [original Reddit post](https://www.reddit.com/r/MechanicalKeyboards/comments/gc6wx3/experimenting_with_a_completely_new_type_of/) for the prototype of this website.

 All the [contributors](https://github.com/Miodec/monkeytype/graphs/contributors) that have helped with implementing various features, adding themes, fixing bugs, and more.